 Traveling is still something I really enjoy and it would be a dream to just travel without the need to work but for now, that is not something I am able to do yet.

 Despite my busy work schedule during the year, I still manage to squeeze out some time to visit a few places this year.
-I visited Singapore twice this year, first with my girlfriend and second for my sister registration of marriage.
+I visited Singapore twice this year.
 I also went for a short over the weekend trip to Hatyai, Thailand with my friends from work.

 They were both short trips.
 In July 2017, I did travel for a longer period to Vietnam for about 2 weeks in which I travel from the Central region all the way down to the Southern.
 Pretty much covered the major places in the whole of Vietnam except Halong Bay!!!!!